JimmyCatalogs/catipult-reports/docs/linkedin-oauth-setup.md

    ```
    The number after "accounts/" is your Account ID.

-## Step 5: Generate a Refresh Token
+## Step 5: Generate an API Token

-Generate a refresh token using LinkedIn's OAuth 2.0 flow.
+Generate an API token using LinkedIn's OAuth 2.0 flow.
 You can do this through:
 - LinkedIn's developer tools
 - A third-party OAuth client like Postman
 - Your own implementation of the OAuth flow

-The refresh token will be used to automatically generate access tokens for API calls.
+The API token will be used to authenticate API calls to the LinkedIn Marketing API.

 ## Step 6: Update Environment Variables